starfortai/starfortai.github.io/README.md

 Competitors include traditional therapy programs, educational apps, and other AI-driven learning platforms.
 Our unique value proposition lies in:

-- A specific focus on SEL for ND children.
+- A specific focus on SEL for ND children, Software + Hardware.
 - Cutting-edge AI tailored for emotional and social growth.
 - Multimodal engagement through various technologies.
 - Continuous support for families alongside children’s growth.